Focus and Scope

 Authors are strongly encouraged to pre-register clinical trials with an international clinical trials register and cite a reference to the registration in the abstract and Methods section.
 Suitable databases include clinicaltrials.gov, the EU Clinical Trials Register and those listed by the World Health Organisation International Clinical Trials Registry Platform.

 Approval to conduct a study from an independent local, regional, or national review body is not equivalent to prospective clinical trial registration.
 SciMedicine Journal reserves the right to decline any paper without trial registration for further peer-review.
-However, if the study protocol has been published before the enrolment, the registration can be waived with correct citation of the published protocol.
+However, if the study protocol has been published before the enrolment, the registration can be waived with the correct citation of the published protocol.

 CONSORT Statement: SciMedicine Journal requires a completed CONSORT 2010 checklist and flow diagram as a condition of submission when reporting the results of a randomized trial.
 Templates for these can be found here or on the CONSORT website (http://www.consort-statement.org) which also describes several CONSORT checklist extensions for different designs and types of data beyond two group parallel trials.
 At minimum, your article should report the content addressed by each item of the checklist.